-Sheep Record Sheet (completed and signed by club leader) or project exhibited at County Fair.
+Sheep Record Sheet (completed and signed by club leader), Sheep poster, or project exhibited at County Fair. or project exhibited at County Fair.
 For posters, a General Record Sheet or poster exhibited at the County Fair.
+State Project Resources for Sheep here.